ControlSystemStudio/phoebus/app/save-and-restore/app/doc/index.rst

    :width: 80%

 The left-most column will show live values for the list of PVs in the configuration.
-If the application fails to connect to a PV, this will be indicated accordingly.
+If the application fails to connect to a PV, this will be indicated accordingly (one PV in this snapshot).
+Note that since the configuration for this snapshot defines one non-empty read-back PV, the read-back PV related columns are automatically set to visible when the snapshot is loaded.

 Clicking the Take Snapshot button will disable the UI while all PVs are read.
 Once the read operation completes, values are displayed in the view: